Study dentistry

 Admission requirements for studying dentistry

-A general or subject-restricted higher education entrance qualification is usually a prerequisite for admission to study dentistry.
-As this is a highly sought-after degree programme, not all applicants can be offered a place at German universities.
-Due to the numerus clausus (NC), a very good A-level grade is required.
+A general or subject-specific higher education entrance qualification is usually a prerequisite for admission to a degree programme in dentistry.
+As this is a highly sought-after degree programme, not all of the available applicants can be offered a place at German universities.
+Due to the Numerus Clausus (NC) a very good Abitur grade is required.

 However, the grade is not the only aspect by which universities select their students.
-Additional qualifications such as a good score in the (fee-based) test for medical degree programmes (TMS) can improve the grade assessed in the admission procedure.
+Additional qualifications, such as a good score in the (fee-based) test for medical degree programmes (TMS), the grade assessed in the admission procedure can be improved.

 In addition, some of the places are allocated through the universities' internal selection procedures.
 The individual universities have different criteria that play a role in the allocation of study places.
 Great importance is often placed on dexterity and dexterity, as these skills are extremely important later in the profession as a dentist.